 Blackchords were formed as an indie rock band in early 2005 by lead singer Nick Milwright and lead guitarist Damian Cazaly.
 Milwright's music career began at high school in Eltham, where he learned classical guitar.
 After finishing school, Milwright aged 17, left to pursue a career in the military. but after becoming disheartened with the armed services, Milwright changed paths completely, deciding to pursue a career in ballet.
 He was accepted in the Victorian College of the Arts, with a promising career in dance, before an accident in which he tore ligaments in his knee put him in hospital.
 Aged 20, Milwright headed to London for an eight-month sojourn.
 Late at night, he would climb onto the roof of his shared flat with his acoustic guitar and write songs - this was the start of his love of songwriting.
 Returning to Melbourne, he realised he was completely taken by music.
 In late 2004 Milwright met guitarist Damian Cazaly and the band was formed a few months later.

-In 2009 after the album launch at the Esplanade Hotel (Melbourne) the band embarked on and Australian East-coast tour and then onto the UK playing shows in London and Paris.
-The band toured the UK for the second time in 2010 in support of their second single 'Pretty Little Thing' and appeared at The Great Escape Festival and Liverpool Sound City music festivals alongside a host of other new Australian artists including Hungry Kids of Hungary, Dappled Cities & Bluejuice. as part of the Aussie BBQ shows.
+In 2009 after the album launch at the Esplanade Hotel (Melbourne) the band embarked on an Australian East-coast tour and then onto the UK playing shows in London and Paris.
+The band toured the UK for the second time in 2010 in support of their second single "Pretty Little Thing" and appeared at The Great Escape Festival and Liverpool Sound City music festivals, alongside a host of other new Australian artists including Hungry Kids of Hungary, Dappled Cities & Bluejuice, as part of the Aussie BBQ shows.

 A Thin Line: